Introduction

 Common Mistakes & Misconceptions

 Most guides get this wrong when they claim all AI tools produce identical results.
 The reality is that training data quality determines output quality.
 Platforms trained on generic stock photography will still straighten walls incorrectly or place furniture at impossible scales.
+This is why I always advise agents to run a test with their own images before committing — especially for properties with challenging angles or reflective surfaces.

-Another misconception is that real estate photo enhancement replaces the need for good photography.
+real estate photo enhancement replaces the need for good photography.
 It amplifies strong source images; it cannot fix severe underexposure or motion blur.
 The highest-performing agents still invest in proper shooting technique and treat enhancement as the final polish rather than a magic fix.
+In fact, platforms like RealVision AI return better results when the input is well-exposed and in focus.

 Some agents worry that buyers will feel misled by virtually staged photos.
 In practice, clear labeling combined with before-and-after toggles builds trust.
 Listings that disclose AI enhancement actually see higher engagement because buyers appreciate the visualization help.
 Avoid the mistake of using generic AI tools that force you to accept all edits without control — always choose platforms that offer manual overrides.
 For more pitfalls, read about